braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/canvas_approval.md

 ![The Approval Workflow settings where the option to use the approval workflow for campaigns and Canvases are enabled.][1]

-{% alert note %}
+{% alert tip %}
-Only admins and users with permission to manage approval settings will see this page.
 Be sure to check that you have the proper [user permissions]({{site.baseurl}}/user_guide/administrative/manage_your_braze_users/user_permissions/) to approve Canvases.
 {% endalert %}

 ### Setting user permissions

 After the approval workflow for Canvas has been turned on, go to **Settings** > **Company Users** and select **Approve and Deny Canvases** to allow specific users to approve and deny Canvases immediately.
-A user with this permission could be able to do any of the following in the Canvas workflow:
+A user with this permission can do any of the following actions in the Canvas workflow:
 - Approve but not launch the Canvas
 - Launch but not approve the Canvas
 - Approve and launch the Canvas